 Cement render is comprised of different parts of cement, lime, and sand.
 Your building’s underlying construction will determine the exact cement render formula.
 At Zaks Render, we’re some of the top renderers in Sydney, and we know exactly how to mix the render for your particular building.

 First, a base coat is applied with a sharp, coarse sand mixture.
 Once it dries, we then apply the top coat.
 This top coat is finer and will give the exterior walls a smooth finish.
 We will texture the walls to your specifications, too.
-For this top coat, it’s imperative that you get a good quality render cement with lime to ensure proper bonding.
+For this top coat, it’s imperative that you get a good quality layer of render cement with lime to ensure proper bonding.
 Lime will also give you an antibacterial effect and will help to avoid render cracking as the top coat dries.

 Why is good quality cement rendering important?

-If cement render is misapplied, applied in poor conditions, or the underlying substrate is damaged, the cement render will crack and deteriorate.
+If cement render is misapplied, applied in poor conditions, or the underlying substrate is damaged, the render will crack and deteriorate.
 If this happens, rainwater and bugs have a perfect ingress into your home.
 During the freezing and thawing cycle, the rain will expand and contract within the render, further cracking and damaging it.
 A failure to repair cracks as they first appear will lead to more costly repairs down the road.

-For interior rendering, as the coat dries, it can be painted, or different textures and patterns can be sponged onto the smooth surface.
+For interior rendering, as the coat dries, it can be painted, or different textures and patterns can be sponged onto the smooth and flat surface.
 Once all interior render has dried, you can apply wallpaper.

 Why should you choose Zaks Render for a cement rendering repair or installation job?

 At Zaks Render, we have years of experience in the cement rendering Sydney business.
-We’re local to Sydney, and we’re familiar with the climate and the building construction in the area to get you the most compatible cement render for your home.
+We’re local to Sydney, and we’re familiar with the climate and the building construction in the area to get you the most compatible render for your home.
 We work with high-quality, acrylic render materials and mixes.
-When you call us, you can rest assured that you’ll be getting an expertly applied, high-quality cement render for your building.
+When you call us, you can rest assured that you’ll be getting an expertly applied, high-quality render for your building.
 We only work with the most knowledgeable contractors in the Sydney area.

-Don’t leave your cracked cement render open to the elements.
+Don’t leave your cracked render open to the elements.
 We’ll work with you to get you a high-quality and affordable repair.
 When you contact us, you’ll get a free, no-obligation quote, and we’ll thoroughly inspect your building so we can formulate the most compatible cement render for you.
 Give us a call today on 0402 283 119 or fill out the online enquiry form below.